Deploy a FastAPI Python App

 Get started by creating a minimalistic Python FastAPI application.
 You will need Python installed on your machine.
 In your terminal, run the following commands to create the directory that will hold the application code:

-Koyeb detects Python applications when one of the following requirements is met.
-In this guide, we will use requirements.txt to trigger the detection.
+Koyeb detects Python applications when one of the Python matching criteria is met.
+In this guide, we will use a requirements.txt file to trigger the detection.

 . venv/bin/activate